2017 Penny Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2017 Penny Value Guides

-The 2017 penny series represents a unique moment in American numismatics, featuring three distinct varieties that showcase different minting processes and finishes.
+The 2017 penny series represents a unique moment in American numismatics, featuring three distinct varieties that showcase different minting processes, finishes, and collector appeal.

 - 2017-P Shield Penny — Historic first Philadelphia penny with “P” mintmark